 If you find yourself in a situation where someone has the power to make the call whether to confiscate your drone for good, your kind words and friendly demeanor might mean the difference between keeping or losing it.
-Expect that you will likely be hassled at the airport for traveling with a drone and lots of LiPo batteries, so be prepared.
+Expect and be prepared that you will likely be hassled at the airport for traveling with a drone and especially lots of LiPo batteries.
 And remember that those hassles serve the purpose of keeping us all safer in the skies.